xlladdins/xll/docs/Excel4MacrosH-P.md

   - > If trans\_eval is FALSE or omitted, Microsoft Excel calculates
     > normally.

-Trans\_entry    is a logical value that corresponds to the Transition Formula Entry check box.
+Trans\_entry&nbsp;&nbsp;&nbsp;&nbsp;is a logical value that corresponds to the Transition Formula Entry check box.

   - > This argument is available only in Microsoft Excel for Windows.